arc-archive/api-console-io/docs/building/cli.md

 api-console serve [options] [LOCATION]
 ```

-When you build the console in current directory you can just run `api-console serve` command.
-When the server runs it checks whether `build` directory exists in current location (default output directory) and if so then it serves content from this folder.
+When the console was built in the current directory just run `api-console serve` command.
+It checks whether `build` directory exists in current location (default build output directory) and if so then it serves content from this folder.
 Otherwise it serves content from current directory.
 Alternatively specify the `LOCATION` parameter to point to the server root directory.

 ```sh